Are you aware of any research or publication that may interest caregivers? Please contact us and we can post it here.

-Guidelines for Caregivers of Adults with Mental Health Problems and Illnesses (2013) - A loved one’s mental health problem or illness often impacts family, friends, and supporters.
+National Guidelines for a Comprehensive Service System to Support Family Caregivers of Adults with Mental Health Problems and Illnesses (2013) - A loved one’s mental health problem or illness often impacts family, friends, and supporters.
 Caring for a person living with a mental illness often creates emotional, physical, financial and social burdens for caregivers.
 The Mental Health Commission of Canada has created guidelines for policy makers and service providers that seek to recognize and support family caregivers’ needs, including recommendations on services and supports caregivers find useful.

 Aboriginal Health Care Report (2012) - This report on Canada's health care performance is a pan-Canadian look at progress to date in home and community care, health human resources, telehealth, access to care in the North and health indicators.

 Respite Care in Canada (2012) - This brief explores the respite care landscape in Canada with the purpose of: broadening awareness of the current respite experience among key stakeholders, including family/friend caregivers, care and service providers, health planners, policymakers, and the Federal government.

 Home Alone: Family Caregivers Providing Complex Chronic Care (2012) - The results of this U.S. study challenge the common perception of family caregiving as a set of personal care and household chores that most adults already do or can easily master.
 The report recommends actions including encouraging healthcare professionals and providers to reassess the way they interact with caregivers, ensuring that they are well trained and prepared to perform difficult tasks, revising how caregiving tasks are labelled and identified, and including family caregivers’ needs in the development of new models of care.